Standard Life

-Standard Life is a life assurance, pensions and long-terms savings company in the UK which is owned by Phoenix Group.
+Standard Life is a life assurance, pensions and long-term savings company operating in the United Kingdom.
+It is owned by Standard Life plc.

 History

 1825–2010

 The Standard Life Assurance Company was established in 1825 and reincorporated as a mutual assurance company in 1925.
 During the 19th century it opened offices in Canada, India, China and Uruguay.

 In 2006 demutualisation took place and the company was floated on the London Stock Exchange.
 The company sold Standard Life Bank plc to Barclays plc in January 2010 and then acquired the remaining 75 per cent stake in Threesixty, a financial advisory support business, that it did not already own for an undisclosed sum in March 2010.
 It sold its healthcare division to Discovery Holdings, a South African business, in May 2010 and went on to buy Focus Solutions Group, a financial software company, for £42m in December 2010.

-In January 2006, Standard Life were accused of smearing a policy-holder, Michael Hogan, who was not happy with the way the company was being run.
-An e-mail sent to Standard Life executives and advisors (which was disclosed under the Data Protection Act) revealed an attempt to discredit him.